 Derek Yaniger's wild and wacky take on Mid-Century Modern graphic art has become a colourful staple on the contemporary low-brow scene and beyond.Read More...

 Since 2008, the cult magazine Men’s File has explored the authentic roots of men’s style.
-Whether expressed in the counter-cultures of surf, café racers or hot rods, or in creating retro revivals of the gentlemanly pursuits of cricket or sailing, the magazine has created a stunning visual record of what constitutes true heritage style.
-For those who reject the mainstream, the short-lived, the superficial in favour of true individualism, where style is connected to a way of life.
+Whether expressed in the countercultures of surf, café racers or hot rods, or in creating retro revivals of the gentlemanly pursuits of cricket or sailing, the magazine has created a stunning visual record of what constitutes true heritage style.
+Men’s File is for those who reject the mainstream, the short-lived, the superficial in favour of true individualism, where style is connected to a way of life.

 About the Author